czaper0/teledu/README.md

 We learn web development.
 This is ours first big website.
-We hope that, implementation is not that bad as we think it is.
+We hope that this implementation is not that bad as we think it is.